kmpoppe/kmpoppe/README.md

 Welcome to my GitHub profile.

-I've long since wanted a 'Welcome page' for this, because the 'about me' text is way too sort, isn't it?

-I've spent way too much time, polishing my [OpenStreetMap-Wiki-Page](https://wiki.openstreetmap.org/User:Kmpoppe), with every information about me, that's not directly programming-related.
+I've spent way too much time polishing my [OpenStreetMap-Wiki-Page](https://wiki.openstreetmap.org/User:Kmpoppe), with every information about me, that's not directly programming-related - so head over there if you want to learn more about me.

 ### 2fa.directory